sara-sabr/ITStrategy/_pages/en/capabilities.md

 ### Section 8.
 DATA APPLICATION MONITORING

 How do you watch and understand your systems at work?
-Please rate how strongly you agree or disagree with the following statements:
+Please rate how strongly you agree or disagree with the following statements.
 On my team:

 - We have a solution in place to report on the overall health of systems (e.g, are my systems functioning? / do my systems have sufficient resources available?).